sharontherese/latin-mass-funeral/content/burial-customs/index.md

 # Purgatorial Societies

 Purgatorial societies or confraternities exist to offer Masses and pray for the souls in Purgatory.
+A similar practice is that of a chantry, a fund and/or chapel which a donor reserves for Mass to be said for their soul.

 For more information, consider contacting your local churches, diocese, or traditional orders to see if they have preexisting purgatorial soceties.

 Kreider, Alan.
 English chantries : the road to dissolution.
 Cambridge, Mass.: Harvard University Press, 1979. https://archive.org/details/englishchantries0000krei.